bgayman/FlipBook/README.md

 ## Examples of Generated Assets

-You can find a gallery of generated assets [here](https://bradgayman.com/FlipBook/)
+You can find a gallery of generated assets [here](https://bradgayman.com/FlipBook/).
+You can also [read](https://bradgayman.com/blog/recordingAView/) more about the motivation for FlipBook.

 ## Contact